torquemad/Chatlog_Ripper/README.md

 This very simple program to help anyone rip URL's out of Slack, IRC, etc (Melb WDI2 Slack channel had more than 15 thousand lines of text (ugh..)).

+Notes:
-Please note this will return **ALL** urls.
+- This program will return **ALL** urls.
 If you dont want .jpg, .png, .gif etc, just set up an if condition in the logs.each_line block.
+- If you get the error "in `scan': invalid byte sequence in UTF-8 (ArgumentError)" , simple parse your text into something that will convert it to UTF-8 (such as http://pastebin.com/)